Research

 Collaborative for Research in Aridland Stream Sysemts (CRASS)

-collaborative working group including aridland stream ecologists, hydrologists, climate scientists, and statisticians from across the United States to share and explore dryland-stream data, particularly regarding the response of dryland streams to variable hydrologic conditions and climate change.
+A collaborative working group including aridland stream ecologists, hydrologists, climate scientists, and statisticians from across the United States to share and explore dryland-stream data, particularly regarding the response of dryland streams to variable hydrologic conditions and climate change.
 Using long-term data from the Sycamore Creek LTREB in central Arizona, in conjunction with data contributed by other dryland stream projects, this group will re-evaluate existing and new stream ecosystem models with an emphasis on dryland stream responses to climate change.

 Earth System Science for the Anthropocene (ESSA)